IlyaSemenov/vue-standard-schema/README.md

   schema,
   submit(input) {
     if (!validateInput(input)) {
-      errors.value = { root: ["Input is invalid."] }
+      errors.value = [{ message: "Input is invalid." }]
     }
   },
   onErrors(errors) {
-    // errors is FlatErrors (coming either from validation or from submit handler)
+    // errors here come either from schema validation, or from the submit handler. console.error(errors)
-    // TODO: show some alert box.
-    console.error(errors)
   },
 })